FreyavanApeldoorn/DSE-26/README.md

         updated_inputs = something
         return updated_inputs

+Note that all output functions should start with get_... so that they are consistent and wasy to use, you can have a get_specific_output or get_all, which would execute all the updates/functions

 ## Inputs and outputs

 All classes only take a single input, the inputs dictionary which is defined in inputs.py.
 If you need to add any inputs you need to do so here.
 When initially coding, please use funny_inputs, this way, the original inputs don't get adjusted unless with the knowledge of the group.
 Once you are done, you can tell the group you are adjusting the inputs, the way to do this should be clear from the layout of the file.